 Improve Chrome Performance by Temporarily Suspending Tabs

 Google Chrome is infamous for being a resource-intensive, RAM-hungry monster web browser.
 In comparison to lightweight browsers like Opera or other power-performers like Mozilla Firefox, Google Chrome utilizes a lot of memory, sometimes causing your system to lag.
-Chrome’s RAM usage is a well-documented and problematic issue, making people with low system hardware to search for solutions or switch to other alternatives.
+Chrome’s RAM usage is a well-documented and problematic issue, making people with low system hardware search for solutions or switch to other alternatives.

 As the common understanding goes, the number of tabs in your Chrome is directly proportional to the lag caused in your system.
-This makes it very difficult for users who multitask or do research which requires to open multiple tabs at once.
+This makes it very difficult for users who multitask or do research which requires opening multiple tabs at once.
 Chrome is so notorious for consuming computer resources that any improvement is worthy of a news story on its own.
 Even while Google is clearly working to improve these matters, the fact is that many users of Chrome are now afraid to open multiple tabs at once:

-Extensions to Stop Tabs from Loading
+Extensions to Stop Tabs from loading

 If you’re running on a computer with not much RAM to spare or, you would simply rather have your system resources being managed better, consider looking into the following extensions to help get a hold on Chrome’s sometimes-preposterous memory consumption.

 With The Great Suspender, tabs can be configured for suspension, unloading, and more.
 This extension can automatically suspend tabs by replacing them with a simple screen that says “Tab Suspended”.
 You can adjust the suspension time and even whitelist the pages you don’t want to load.
 Suspended tabs can even be retained between browsing sessions, so if you want to leave your session where you started it and come back without severe loading times, that’s possible.

 However, the extension fails to recover RAM memory unless the page/site has complex web elements like animations, flash, or heavy scripts.